 14.5 Backtesting With Independence Tests

 Independence tests are a form of backtest that assess some form of independence in a value-at-risk measure’s performance from one period to the next.
 Independence of exceedances tI and independence of loss quantiles tU are separate forms of independence that might be tested for.
 We have already seen that coverage tests assume the former and most distribution tests assume the latter.
-If a VaR measure fails an independence test, that can cast doubt on coverage or distribution backtest results obtained for that VaR measure.
+If a value-at-risk measure fails an independence test, that can cast doubt on coverage or distribution backtest results obtained for that value-at-risk measure.

 There is no way to directly test for independence, so null hypotheses address specific properties of independence—say exceedances not clustering or loss quantiles not being autocorrelated.
 Accordingly, backtests for independence can be judged, among other things, based on how broad their null hypotheses are.